 Healthy relationships and mutual trust between bishops, laity, clergy, the local and wider Church is central to clergy wellbeing – and this can be advanced with the help of a ‘Big Conversation’.
-That is a key recommendation of the Covenant for Clergy Wellbeing, voted in overwhelmingly by Synod on 6 July.
+That is a key recommendation of the Covenant for Clergy Care and Wellbeing, voted in overwhelmingly by Synod on 6 July.

 A Big Conversation, between all represented in the Church, will enable better support and care for each other and the opportunity to ‘talk about the things that matter’, as Working Group Vice-Chair Jacqueline Stamper put it.